 Best Practice: Installation is key for all types of housewraps.
 The sheets must be lapped, shingle-style, especially over and around windows, doors, and other penetrations (and their flashing systems).
-Use manufacturer-specified fasteners and space them closely enough to provide required support.
+Use manufacturer-specified fasteners and space them according to specifications to provide required support.
+See the Building Tips on installing housewraps in the Trades (2) section.